-Aerotropolis Atlanta consists of 15 jurisdictions - Fulton: Atlanta (South), Chattahoochee Hills, College Park, East Point, Fairburn, Hapeville, Union City, Palmetto, City of South Fulton / Clayton: Forest Park, Lake City, Lovejoy, Jonesboro, Riverdale, and Unincorporated Clayton County.

-Aerotropolis Atlanta Alliance serves as a catalyst for regional economic competitiveness for the area surrounding Hartsfield-

-Jackson Atlanta International Airport.
-The Blueprint and the update-Blueprint 2.0-includes the strategic plan and action items.
+Further amplify the Aerotropolis Atlanta Aerotropolis Atlanta consists of 15 jurisdictions - Fulton: Atlanta (South), Chattahoochee Hills, College Park, East Point, Fairburn, Hapeville, Union City, Palmetto, City of South Fulton / Clayton: Forest Park, Lake City, Lovejoy, Jonesboro, Riverdale, and Unincorporated Clayton County.
+Aerotropolis Atlanta Alliance serves as a catalyst for regional economic competitiveness for the area surrounding Hartsfield- Jackson Atlanta International Airport.
+The Blueprint and the update-Blueprint 2.0- is the strategic plan and action items.
 Blueprint 2.0 was so successful that partners wanted to expand the scope.
 Clayton County Development Authority, Fulton County Development Authority, the City of Fairburn, and Aerotropolis Atlanta provided additional funds to pursue the additional scope.
+Website: Aerotropolis Atlanta - Aerotropolis Atlanta (aeroatl.org)

-Action Item: Expand the Metro Atlanta Housing Strategy in Coordination with LLHAC and Continue with a New Group of Local Leaders
+Expand the Metro Atlanta Housing Strategy in coordination with LLHAC and continue with a new group of local leaders

-Effort 1: The Local Leadership Housing Action Committee (LLHAC) consists of elected officials from around the region.
+Effort 1: The Local Leadership Housing Action Committee (LLHAC) consists elected officials from around the region.
 Cohort #2 met over the past year to explore the region's housing challenges and identify their leadership roles in influencing and transforming affordable housing in their communities and Metro Atlanta.
 Effort 2: ARC and other partners host a Housing Forum quarterly.
 Over 200 people attend each Forum.
 The Forum examines housing policies, best practices, ongoing collaborations and initiatives, and the need for more subsidies in affordable housing development throughout metro Atlanta.
 2023 Topics: Housing Diversity, Homelessness, Increasing Housing Supply, Housing Preservation, Homeowner Stabilization and Blight, Structural Community Engagement